GMMan/dengo-plug-and-play-controller/README.md

 able to configure your games to use the Plug & Play as a normal Type 2 USB controller.

+The input has been modified slightly from an actual DGOC-44U's operation.
+For the emergency brake notch, it will only be triggered when you move the handle into the notch in the emergency section rather than when you just move into the section.
+When releasing emergency brakes, it will remain in the emergency notch until you have moved the handle into B8.
+This helps prevent accidentally engaging emergency brakes if you push slightly past B8.

 Note that the original USB controller does not have a D-pad.
 Instead, the ABCD buttons serve as directional buttons when SELECT is held.
 This does not work in all circumstances (such as for looking around when stopping the train).
 This